rstudio/rstudio-conf-2022-program/sessions/data-quality/making-data-pipelines-in-r.md

   username: meghan_s_harris
   photo: /assets/img/2022Conf/_talks/22005_meghan-s-harris.jpg
   bio: |+
-    Meghan Harris is a self-taught R user that is a data integration specialist at the University at Buffalo and the Erie County government of New York.
-Meghan’s work focuses on integrating opioid-related data sources and creating custom reports, dashboards, and solutions using the R programming language.
+    Meghan Harris is a self-taught R user that is currently a Data Scientist at the PCCTC at the Memorial Sloan Kettering Cancer Center.
+Meghan’s work allows her to work with data, create custom reports, dashboards, and various solutions using the R programming language daily.
 Meghan is an advocate for using open-source software when appropriate to encourage the development of programming skills, increased analysis/evaluation autonomy for agencies, and data literacy.
 In Meghan’s spare time, Meghan creates generative art in the R programming language, called Rtistry.